Aggregating distribution forecasts from deep ensembles

 During this second step, the component models with quantile functions $Q_i, i = 1,\dots,n,$ are considered fixed and we only vary the combination parameters in \eqref{eq:vincentization}.
 In the following, we will restrict our attention to fixed training and validation sets, but an extension of the approach described here to a cross-validation setting is straightforward.
 Table \ref{tbl:agg_methods} provides an overview of the abbreviations and important characteristics of the different forecast aggregation methods we will consider below.

-VI (in the form of \Vo) has recently received more research interest in the machine learning literature and has for example been used by \citet{Kirkwood2020} and \citet{Kim2021} to aggregate probabilistic predictions.
-Related work in the statistical literature includes comparisons to the LP which demonstrate that VI tends to perform better than the LP \citep{Lichtendahl2013,Busetti2017}.

-Regarding the different NN-based methods for probabilistic forecasting that will be introduced in Section \ref{sec:prob_networks}, we now consider the special case of VI for location-scale families.
-Given a CDF $F_{(0)}$, a distribution is said to be an element of a location-scale family if its CDF $F$ satisfies